Cable Company Home Security IssuesBy Carlton Purvis, Published Jan 14, 2014, 12:00am EST

 With 21.6 million cable subscribers, Comcast is the largest “multisystem operator in the country”.
 IT's main revenue comes from cable, but it has expanded into Internet, and in recent years, home security services.
-The Comcast Xfinity Home Security service has been around since 2010.
+The Comcast Xfinity Home Security [link no longer available]service has been around since 2010.
 Shortly after, Time Warner Cable and Verizon also launched similar services and Cox Communications added home monitoring last year.

 Comcast, known for it's "bundles" is using its reach to get customers to add security service as part of their packages.
 Forty-one percent of it’s new home security subscribers are existing customers.
 The company says it won't release the number of home security subscribers it has.

 Currently pricing on the website shows that for $40.00 per month (or less if it’s bundled with cable and internet service) and a three-year service agreement, a person gets a touch screen controller, three door sensors, a motion sensor, a wireless keypad, two cameras, two lighting controllers and a thermostat controller.
 Mark has all of these except the cameras.
 Customers can add additional parts from an equipment list [link no longer available]on the website.